 Torsion Springs Characteristics

-Century Spring offers a selection of torsion springs with legs of equal length oriented at varying unloaded angles.
 The torsion spring configuration is created for the purpose of storing and releasing angular energy or for the purpose of statically holding a mechanism in place by deflecting the legs about the body centerline axis.
-A spring of this type will reduce in body diamter and increase slightly in body length when deflected in the preferred direction of the fabricated wind.
+A spring of this type will reduce in body diameter and increase slightly in body length when deflected in the preferred direction of the fabricated wind.

 The direction of the fabricated wind can also be important for torsion spring applications due to the leg bearing/attachment location having to be on the left or right side upon assembly.